Poverty in the United Kingdom: Poverty in the UK in the 21st century

-Eurostat figures show that the numbers of Britons at risk of poverty fell to 15.9% in 2014, down from 17.1% in 2010 and 19% in 2005 (after social transfers were taken into account).
-However, the Joseph Rowntree Foundation (JRF) fears that people who are "just about managing" could fall into poverty, as it forecast that the wages of people in low income and benefits might not keep pace with inflation.
+Eurostat figures showed that the numbers of Britons at risk of poverty fell to 15.9% in 2014, down from 17.1% in 2010 and 19% in 2005 (after social transfers were taken into account).
+However, the Joseph Rowntree Foundation (JRF) feared that people who were "just about managing" could fall into poverty.
 One-third of British households are living below what is considered an adequate income according to the JRF research.
-Campbell Robb of the JRF said, "Millions of families across the country are teetering on a precipice, with 400,000 pensioners and over one million more children likely to fall into poverty and suffer the very real and awful consequences that brings if things do not change.
-One of the biggest drivers of the rise in child poverty is policy choices, which is why it is essential that the Prime Minister and Chancellor use the upcoming Budget to put in place measures to stop this happening.
-An excellent start would be to ensure families can keep more of their earnings under the Universal Credit."

 Poverty exists in rural communities as well as in urban areas.
 Rural poverty is frequently overlooked.

 The most common form of child poverty today is poverty in working families.
 Roughly 30% of British children are now classed as poor and of those two-thirds are from working families.
 Analysts claim cuts to working-age benefits would likely increase poverty rates greatly during the three years following 2017.
-Campbell Robb said, “These troubling figures are warning signs we could be at the beginning of a sharp rise in poverty, with forecasts suggesting child poverty could rise further by 2021.”

-In work poverty can be compounded by employees who do not get the pay that they are entitled to.
+In-work poverty can be compounded by employees who do not get the pay that they are entitled to.
 A 2017 report by Middlesex University and Trust for London revealed that at least 2,000,000 workers in Britain are losing an estimated £3,000,000,000 in unpaid holiday pay and wages per year.
 It suggested that withholding holiday pay, not paying wages and workers losing a couple of hours money per week are some of the deliberate strategies used by employers to increase their profits.